 CID, or the Criminal Investigations Division, is responsible for the follow-up investigations of misdemeanor and felony complaints.

-The Investigations Section is composed of two Sergeants and ten Detectives.
+The division is composed of one Lieutenant, two Sergeants and ten Detectives.
 Our investigators are trained to solve specialized crimes including homicide, child abuse, sexual assault and computer/internet crimes.
-They aim to clear as many cases as possible by interviewing witnesses and suspects, recovering stolen property, preparing cases for the prosecutor, and collecting and preserving evidence found at major crime scenes.
+They aim to clear as many cases as possible by interviewing witnesses and suspects, recovering stolen property, preparing cases for prosecution, and collecting and preserving evidence found at major crime scenes.

 File a Police Report